hinault/Workshop-BotFramework/README.md

 ### Run the dialog

-Inside the Bots folder, ddd DialogBot.cs with this lines of code.
+Inside the Bots folder, add DialogBot.cs with this lines of code.

 ```
  public class DialogBot<T> : ActivityHandler where T : Dialog